viscid-hub/Viscid/doc/plot_options.rst

   kwargs = {'lin': (-1.0, 1.0), 'gridec': 'k'}

 All options can be passed as strings with one of two formats.
-First, the string can be a list of comma separated options with underscore separatod arguments:
+First, the string can be a list of comma separated options with underscore separated arguments:

 .. code-block:: python